aeh-datasci/RepData_PeerAssessment1/PA1_template.md

 The number of missing values in the interval variable is 0.
 The number of missing values in the date variable is 0.

+Missing values in the step variable are imputed by taking the mean of the step variable for the same time interval on other days.

 ```r
 mergeMeans=merge(activity,means,by.x="interval",by.y="activity$interval")